-(WHDH) — Daylight saving time ends this weekend and we’ll regain that hour of sleep we lost back in March.
+(WHDH) — Daylight saving time ends this weekend and we will regain that hour of sleep we lost back in March.
 As the saying goes, it’s once again time to “fall back.”

 So where did daylight saving time actually come from?
 The initial idea of setting clocks ahead in the spring was presented as a way to help farmers with crops and harvesting.

 Now, every state observes it except for Hawaii and most of Arizona.

 A congressional act passed in 2007 extended daylight saving time from the second Sunday in March to the first Sunday in November.

 Daylight saving time begins again on Sunday, March 8.

 (Copyright (c) 2023 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)